branden-chaisorn/ChatMatch/README.md

 ChatMatch is a string parser application that will filter input for mentions, emojis, and urls.

+## About Creation
+This project was built and test with Android Studio 2.3.3

 ## Criteria
 1. Mentions - A way to mention a user.
 Always starts with an '@' and ends when hitting a non-word